Promote, Enhance, and Support Pitt Business

 ARTICLE II.
 PURPOSE

-Section A. The purposes of this association are to promote, enhance and support the welfare and educational interests of the University of Pittsburgh, The Joseph M. Katz Graduate School of Business and the College of Business Administration, in the academic, business and governmental communities by fostering cooperation, communication and support among the University, the School and its alumni.
+Section A. The purposes of this association are to promote, enhance and support the welfare and educational interests of the University of Pittsburgh, The Joseph M. Katz Graduate School of Business and the College of Business Administration, (collectively Business School) in the academic, business and governmental communities by fostering cooperation, communication and support among the University, the School and its alumni; to build a sense of connection amongst University alumni and between alumni and the University; to promote organized community outreach projects; to foster friendship and networking amongst Board Members; and to foster relationships with other partners and stakeholders regionally, nationally and globally.

 ARTICLE III.
 UNIVERSITY OF PITTSBURGH ALUMNI ASSOCIATION